-Real-time notices of recalls and alerts from the U.S. Department of Agriculture (USDA) and U.S. Food and Drug Administration (FDA) are listed in the widget.
-To find a specific recall, you can scroll through the items listed in the widget and click on the recall or alert.
+Real-time notices of recalls and public health alerts from the U.S. Department of Agriculture (USDA) and U.S. Food and Drug Administration (FDA) are listed in the widget.
+To find a specific recall, you can scroll through the items listed in the widget and click on the recall or alert for more information.

 If the product details in the recall notice match the details on the food product you have at home, do not open or consume the product.
 Instead, do one of the following: